jamesengleback/P450_Assay_Development/20190531_PlateTypeSelection.md

 I'm going to use each of the plate types in my [inventory](Inventory.csv) for this one.
 My last assay isn't written onto Github yet but will do soon.
-* Measure the scattering of wild type P450 BM3 heme domain with no substrate ..* Scattering measured by using a derivation of the Rayleigh light scattering equation
+* Measure the scattering of wild type P450 BM3 heme domain with no substrate
+* Scattering measured by using a derivation of the Rayleigh light scattering equation
+* Measurements will be UV-Vis traces taken between 200 and 800 nm